TaitoUnited/full-stack-template/README.md

 You can also migrate an existing project that does not currently use Taito CLI by running `taito project migrate: full-stack-template` in your project root folder.

+You can use either monorepo or multirepo approach with this template.
+If you are going for multirepo, just create a separate project for each microservice based on this project template, and define common `taito_namespace` in scripts/taito/project.sh if you want them to share the same namespace.

 [//]: # (TEMPLATE NOTE END)
 # Project title